zImfastr/LightNvimConfig/README.md

 # LightNvimConfig

 ## !
-README isnt finished and is still worked on !
-## !
 Only tested on Windows sofar please Report any bugs !

 ### A Light Nvim Config including: